MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/pay-for-your-subscription.md

 - MOE150
 - BEA160
 ms.assetid: 734f4aab-df2d-4e9b-8cb1-691910bde216
-description: "Learn what payment options are available to pay for your Office 365 for business subscription." ms.custom:
+description: "Learn what payment options are available to pay for your Microsoft 365 for business subscription." ms.custom:
 - okr_SMB
 - fwlink 808700 for SEPA UI glink 906 for older uI
 ---

-# Pay for your Office 365 for business subscription
+# Pay for your subscription

 When you set up your subscription, you can choose to pay by using credit card or bank account payments, or to pay by invoice using check or electronic funds transfer (EFT).
 Whichever method you choose, that is the payment method we will continue to use for subsequent billing periods, unless you [change your payment method](change-payment-method.md).